euribates/notes/docs/notes-on-blender.md

 manipulatable objects?](https://blender.stackexchange.com/questions/109/how-can-i-use-an-array-modifier-to-create-individually-manipulatable-objects)

-## Como poner el cursor en el centro de masas de un objeto en Blender
+## Cómo poner el cursor en el centro de masas de un objeto en Blender

 In Edit Mode, select all the faces.
 Press `Shift-S` and select "cursor to selected", that will put the cursor at the center of the